-Relocating employees come from a variety of backgrounds, with varying job titles, experience levels and individual/family needs.
+Relocating employees come from a variety of backgrounds, with varying job titles, experience levels, and individual/family needs.
 Their origin and destination locations differ, as do the compliance and logistical requirements associated with each locale.
 In short, relocations are as diverse and complex as the many employees that a company may move.
-To be successful, mobility programmes need to be flexible enough to address this diversity.
+To be successful, mobility programs need to be flexible enough to address this diversity.

-Businesses often use tiered programmes to provide varying levels of support to relocating employees, based on pre-defined eligibility criteria.
+Businesses often use tiered programs to provide varying levels of support to relocating employees, based on pre-defined eligibility criteria.
 Most commonly, the eligibility is related to the reason for their deployment and/or employee level.
 For domestic moves, homeowner status may be an additional consideration.
 In certain regions, geography can also be added to the list of factors.
-Tiered programmes segment employees into company-determined programme types or tiers, each of which comes with a defined set of mobility services.
-This approach results in programmes that reflect the nature and level of support that is required to facilitate a successful relocation.
+Tiered programs segment employees into company-determined program types or tiers, each of which comes with a defined set of mobility services.
+This approach results in programs that reflect the nature and level of support that is required to facilitate a successful relocation.

 Mobility Readiness: How Personal Situations Impact Relocation Support